 What is Computer Forensics?

-Computer forensics consists of examining evidence found on a computer hard drive and, in some instances, the examination of data on other hardware components within the computer, like the memory.
+Computer forensics consists of a computer forensics investigator examining evidence found on a computer hard drive and, in some instances, the examination of data on other hardware components within the computer, like the memory.
 The foundation of computer forensics is data recovery, and much of this sub-discipline revolves around that aspect.

-While this connectivity can increases the efficiency and quality of our work, along with it comes challenges, mostly surrounding the protection of sensitive data.
+While this connectivity can increase the efficiency and quality of our work, along with it comes challenges, mostly surrounding the protection of sensitive data.

 Confidential customer lists, proprietary information, and executive strategy documents are being transferred out of an organization by employees, or former employees, as we speak.
 These transfers do not require technical sophistication.
 Filesharing applications, cloud-based services, messaging applications, and personal email accounts can all be used to exfiltrate data.
 Sometimes these activities are intended by the employee, and at other times, it is done by accident or by an automated process of the computer.
-In all of these instances, a computer forensic examination would be needed to determine the root cause.
+A computer forensic examination would be needed to determine the root cause in all of these instances.

 Envista's computer forensics experts ensure that no stone goes unturned.
 We can assist in any phase of the digital forensics examination and have the forensic technology, certifications, and experience to provide the best outcomes for our clients, regardless of the amount or variety of data sources and the trajectory of the case.
 No matter what, our experts treat every case like it will go to court.